 It’s necessary to living your best, healthiest, and happiest life.

-We need to process and experience our feelings in order to fully live.
+We need to process and experience our feelings to live fully.

 What is an ideal life, you might be asking?